Joby Aviation Inc. (JOBY) and the Battle of Fundamentals vs. Technicals

 Deutsche Bank gave a rating of “Hold” to JOBY, setting the target price at $8 in the report published on April 11th of the current year.

-During the last 5 trading sessions, JOBY rose by +0.82%, which changed the moving average for the period of 200-days by -28.21% in comparison to the 20-day moving average, which settled at $3.96.
-In addition, Joby Aviation Inc. saw -49.45% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, JOBY fell by -6.50%, which changed the moving average for the period of 200-days by -28.72% in comparison to the 20-day moving average, which settled at $3.79.
+In addition, Joby Aviation Inc. saw -52.74% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at JOBY starting from Bowles Gregory, who sale 3,412 shares at the price of $4.03 back on Nov 22.
-After this action, Bowles Gregory now owns 43,471 shares of Joby Aviation Inc., valued at $13,750 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at JOBY starting from Papadopoulos Didier, who sale 5,916 shares at the price of $3.64 back on Dec 15.
+After this action, Papadopoulos Didier now owns 39,971 shares of Joby Aviation Inc., valued at $21,534 using the latest closing price.

-DeHoff Kate, the of Joby Aviation Inc., sale 8,500 shares at $4.09 during a trade that took place back on Oct 13, which means that DeHoff Kate is holding 120,241 shares at $34,765 based on the most recent closing price.
+Bowles Gregory, the Head of Government Affairs of Joby Aviation Inc., sale 3,412 shares at $4.03 during a trade that took place back on Nov 22, which means that Bowles Gregory is holding 43,471 shares at $13,750 based on the most recent closing price.

 Stock Fundamentals for JOBY